keyur-coditas/online-music-store/online-music-store/README.md

 # OnlineMusicStore

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.6.
+An online music store that allows user to buy and sell music products online.
+The project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.6.

 ## Development server